-ACC offers the PREA Education video with closed-captioning.
+MCTC offers the PREA Education video with closed captioning.
 Staff can also communicate with hearing impaired or deaf inmates through written communication.
-The Purple machine is also available to provide sign language to deaf or hearing-impaired inmates.
+The Purple video conferencing equipment is also available to provide sign language to deaf or hearing- impaired inmates.

-The VADOC Operating Procedure prohibits the use of inmate interpreters except in instances where a significant delay could compromise the offender's safety.
-Interviews with staff indicate that offenders are not and would not be used as interpreters.
+The VADOC Operating Procedure prohibits the use of inmate interpreters except in instances where a significant delay could compromise the inmate's safety.
+Random interviews with staff indicate that inmates are not and would not be used as interpreters.
 During the random staff interviews, no staff member said it was appropriate to use an inmate interpreter when responding to allegations of inmate sexual abuse.
-According to the targeted interview with the PCM and a memo in the file, as well as the PAQ, there were no instances of the use of an inmate interpreter even in exigent circumstances.
+According to the targeted interview with the PCM and the PAQ, there were no instances of the use of an inmate interpreter.